kytranada/CustomerChurnModel/README.md

 ## 🔍 Features

-- **View Consolidated Dataset:** Explore the entire dataset with interactive metrics and visualizations.
+- **View Consolidated Dataset:**

+  - Explore the entire dataset with easy-to-understand metrics and visualizations.

+- **Geospatial Insights:**

-- **Geospatial Insights:** Visualize customer distribution and churn patterns on an interactive map using Kepler.gl.
+  - See where customers are located and how churn patterns look on an interactive map.

-- **New Customer Prediction:** Input new customer data to predict the likelihood of churn with visual feedback.
+- **New Customer Prediction:**

+  - Enter details about new customers to predict if they might leave, with helpful visual feedback.

-- **Comprehensive Data Processing:** Robust data loading, cleaning, and transformation pipeline ensuring high-quality inputs for modeling.
+- **Comprehensive Data Processing:**

+  - A strong process for loading, cleaning, and transforming data to ensure high-quality inputs for modeling.

-- **Model Training & Evaluation:** Utilize XGBoost with hyperparameter tuning to build an accurate churn prediction model.
+- **Model Training & Evaluation:**
+  - Use XGBoost, a powerful tool, to build an accurate model that predicts customer churn.
-- **Interactive Visualizations:** Leverage Plotly for dynamic charts and insights into churn factors.

 ---